jkubos/tickator/articles/why-i-believe-it-works.md

 Why I believe it works
 ======================

-I have **guts feeling :-)** And I have it since 2010.
-Since that time I made few attempts to test concepts of Tickator in software I designed in both spare time and at work.
+I have **guts feeling :-)** Since 2011 I made few attempts to test concepts of Tickator in software I designed in both spare time and at work.
 I can name two.

 Naïve implementation
 --------------------

 In 2011 I was working on architecture of [application](http://www.ambergtechnologies.ch/en/products/tunnel-seismics/tsp-203plus/) used for seimic prediction in tunneling industry.
 When I collected all requirements and start thining about design I reallized that implement some parts will be tough.
 Beside hard math there were visual editors - for tunnel shape, sensors geometry, for shortest path visualization, results visualization, etc. Some information like tunnel shape or sensor was visible in multiple editors.
-But in some as 3D, in some as 2D, top view, side view, printed reports, table.
-In some editors was even the same information presented in multiple views simultaneously...
+What's worse in various visualizations simulaneously: 3D, 2D, top view, side view, printed reports, tables, ...
+It was also possible to change information in multiple locations - eg. drag&drop in 2D view and by editing in table.

 I have never before designing architecture of commercial application but I have seen enoug to remeber some problems that this single-model/multiple-views can cause.
-I have seen programmers refreshing "everything" because the were not able to say what minor change in model should change in all views.
-I have seen "refresh" command that helps user if something is not refreshed.
+I have seen programmers refreshing "everything" because they were not able to say what minor change in model should change in all views.
+I have seen "refresh" command that helps user if something was not refreshed.
 I have seen users reopening editor to see changes they made.
 I have seen editors slow as hell.

 And I did't want to have this in **my application**.
 At that time collegue of mine explained me some aspects of his rendering library.
 He described model that he uses to update views from his presentation-models.
 That inspired me together with [Loius Savaign](/articles/credits) to try to use similar approach.
 It was quite a risk but I had guts feeling that it may work.